 - ¼ cup melted coconut oil

-- ¼ cup to ½ cup pure maple syrup or honey (I found maple syrup yields a better consistency)
+- ¼ cup to ½ cup pure maple syrup (or honey for non vegans.
+However, I found maple syrup yields a better consistency)*

 - 1 teaspoon pure vanilla extract